kcaisley/frida/spectre/tspice_to_spectre.md

     ERROR (SFE-23): "SB_saradc8_radixN.scs" 638: The instance `vstepper_p' is referencing an undefined model or subcircuit, `vstepper'.
 Either include the file containing the definition of `vstepper', or define `vstepper' before running the simulation.
 ```

 The relevant commands would be for e.g. `ahdl_include comparator_latch.va` and `ahdl_include vstepper.va`.

-If exporting (instead of netlisting) one need to make sure to *un-check* `Exclude ahdl_include`.
+If exporting (instead of netlisting) one need to make sure to _un-check_ `Exclude ahdl_include`.

-6. include statements in spectre need a `section=tt` instead of just `tt`, and the include needs double quotes.
+### 6. include statements in spectre need a `section=tt` instead of just `tt`, and the include needs double quotes.
 This can be achieved by changing the string in the `Setup Simulation > General > Spectre Library Files` and set it to `"/users/kcaisley/helena/tech/tsmc65/default_testbench_header_55ulp_linux.lib" tt` to produce the output netlist string `include "/users/kcaisley/helena/tech/tsmc65/default_testbench_header_55ulp_linux.lib" section=tt`

-7. In the 'heirarchy priority list' you should put:
+### 7. In the 'heirarchy priority list' you should put:

 ```
 cell name w/ !		view type	view name (can be set abitrarylity, but is often the same as the view type) !comparator_latch	veriloga	veriloga_test1
 ```

-8. The single quotes below on the width param throw the error `Cannot run the simulation because an unexpected character ''' was found`
+### 8. The single quotes below on the width param throw the error `Cannot run the simulation because an unexpected character ''' was found`

 ```
 V5 (syncn gnd!) vsource type=pulse val0=log_VCC val1=0 period=convtime  delay=-convtime/48  rise=100p fall=100p width='(convtime/24)-100p'
 V6 (syncp gnd!) vsource type=pulse val0=0 val1=log_VCC period=convtime  delay=-convtime/48  rise=100p fall=100p width='(convtime/24)-100p'